Two-gospel hypothesis: Scholarly history

-The Church Fathers settled on Matthaean priority themselves, but kept to the order seen in the New Testament: Matthew, Mark, Luke, then John.
+The Church Fathers settled on Matthean priority themselves, but kept to the order seen in the New Testament: Matthew, Mark, Luke, then John.
 This would later be referred to as the Augustinian hypothesis.
+The Monarchian Prologues, from around 380, state that Mark used both Matthew and Luke.

 The first major proponent of something like a Matthew-Luke-Mark ordering was Johann Jakob Griesbach.
 The Griesbach hypothesis is similar to the modern two-gospel hypothesis.
 However, unlike the two-gospel hypothesis, the Griesbach hypothesis is principally a literary hypothesis.
 What came to be labeled the Griesbach Hypothesis was anticipated by the Welsh scholar Henry Owen (1716–1795) in a piece he published in 1764, and by Friedrich Andreas Stroth (1750–1785) in an article he published anonymously in 1781.
 Griesbach (1745–1812), to whom this source hypothesis was first accredited, alluded to his conclusion that Matthew wrote the first of the canonical gospels and that Luke, not Mark, made first use of Matthew in composing the second of the canonical gospels in an address celebrating the Easter season at the University of Jena in 1783.
 Later, for similar Whitsun programs at Jena (1789–1790), Griesbach published a more detailed "Demonstration that the Whole Gospel of Mark is Excerpted from the Narratives of Matthew & Luke."

 Griesbach's theory was what German scholars came to call a "utilization hypothesis."
 Griesbach's main support for his thesis lies in passages where Matthew and Luke agree over and against Mark (e.g. Matthew 26:68; Luke 22:64; Mark 14:65), the so-called Minor Agreements.

 A related theory has Luke drawing not directly from Matthew, but from a common source, seen as a proto-Matthew.
 This was advanced in the nineteenth century by Wilhelm de Wette and Friedrich Bleek.

-Markan priority began to be seriously proposed in the 18th century, was fleshed out during the 19th century, and became established scholarly fact by the 20th century, with the two-source hypothesis the most popular variant.
+Markan priority began to be seriously proposed in the 18th century, was fleshed out during the 19th century, and became established consensus by the 20th century, with the two-source hypothesis the most popular variant.
 By the 1960s, scholars considered the two-source hypothesis to be the unquestioned solution to the synoptic problem.
 William R. Farmer raised objections to it in his 1964 book The Synoptic Problem, but this view did not receive much uptake among scholars; exceptions included Bernard Orchard and David Laird Dungan.
 At a conference in 1979, proponents agreed to change the name from "Griesbach hypothesis" to "two-gospel hypothesis".
 Others such as David Alan Black have kept up support for the two-gospel hypothesis since.